A-MAIN/Open-Greek-SinginDataset/README.md

 # Open-Greek-SinginDataset
-a base AI SVS Model Training dataset capable of the Greek language, used in "A-MAIN -DS MODE-" as well as included striged samples of the Greek CVVC reclist.
+a base AI SVS Model Training dataset capable of the Greek language, used in "A-MAIN -DS MODE-" as well as included striged samples of my dedicated Greek CVVC reclist.

 Phonemes are labelled according to SAMPA Greek phonemes, with additions of [rr] and [ll], as well as conventional DS-specific phonemes.